Exercise Science (EXSC)

 (3 credits) (Fall Semester)

-Structural Human Anatomy (3) (F) An integrated study of the structure and functions of the cell, joints, skeletal, and neuromuscular systems.
+This course is an integrated study of the structure and functions of the cell, joints, skeletal, and neuromuscular systems.
 Note: This course is specifically intended for those students pursuing an Exercise Science major with a concentration in Coaching, Strength and Conditioning, Sports Management or Leisure Management.

 EXSC-2250 Mindful Eating